Caltech-IPAC/spherex-archive-documentation/documentation/spherex_data_access.md

 # SPHEREx Data Access

-IRSA serves SPHEREx data on premises at IPAC.
+IRSA serves SPHEREx data from two locations: (1) on premises at IPAC; and (2) on the cloud via Amazon Web Services (AWS).
 IRSA provides layered access to these data to support a variety of use cases and users.
 These layers include:

 * **Browsable Directories:** SPHEREx on-premises data products are laid out in directories that can be navigated with standard web browsers.
+These data products are mirrored on AWS.
-* **Application Program Interfaces:** IRSA provides SPHEREx data access APIs, most of which are compliant with International Virtual Observatory Alliance (IVOA) standards.
+* **Application Program Interfaces:** IRSA provides program-friendly Application Program Interfaces (APIs) to access SPHEREx Spectral Image data.
+The on-prem and cloud-hosted Quick Release Spectral Images that have been released thus far are accessible via the [Simple Image Access V2 protocol](https://ivoa.net/documents/SIA/20151223/) defined by the International Virtual Observatory Alliance ([IVOA](https://ivoa.net)).
+Cutouts of the Spectral Image data held on-prem are available via IRSA's Cutout Service.
-* **Python Packages:** SPHEREx data at IRSA are accessible via the Python packages pyvo and astroquery
+* **Python Packages:** SPHEREx data at IRSA are accessible via the Python packages [pyvo](https://pyvo.readthedocs.io/en/latest/) and [astroquery](https://astroquery.readthedocs.io/en/latest/ipac/irsa/irsa.html).
 * **SPHEREx Data Explorer:** IRSA provides a web-based Graphical User Interface (GUI) that makes it easy to search for, visualize, and download SPHEREx data.
+This tool provides access to the on-prem copy of the data.

 Each of these data access layers is described in greater detail in the subsections below.

 ## Browsable Directories

-SPHEREx data products are laid out in directories that can be navigated with standard web browsers.
+SPHEREx on-prem data products are laid out in directories that can be navigated with standard web browsers.
 This is convenient for users to get a quick sense of the types of data products that are available, to quickly download some examples by clicking through the directory tree, and to script bulk downloads using `wget` or `curl`.

 The root of the SPHEREx data quick release data directories is: